decentraland/adr/content/ADR-220-quests-rpc-login.md

 ## Context, Reach & Prioritization

-The Quest RPC Service needs a way to validate who is the user that is requesting to connect to the service in order to know who is the user which is sending the events about a progress on a quest or trying to subscribe to quests' updates.
+The Quest RPC Service needs a way to validate who is the user that is requesting to connect to the service in order to identify who is sending the events about progress on a quest or trying to subscribe to quests' updates.
 The transport protocol for the service is WebSockets.

 The Quest RPC Service will be requested by scenes and explorer as long as the user take part in a at least one quest.
 The way the service use to identify users to store the information about user's quests progress and relating this information to a user is by their Ethereum Address.